 The College’s exceptional 42-acre site benefits from a wide variety of planting and wildlife habitats; from structured borders to hedgerows and woodland, providing the ideal location for spotting wildlife.
 The College is also working to better understand the biodiversity on-site, so the grounds and gardens team have signed up to take part on Friday 27 January and are seeking the support of current students, Fellows, staff and alumni in our community to help them do it!

-Read on to find out more about the two survey areas and sign-up to take part.
+Read on to find out more about the two survey areas.

 A haven for birds